stefan-lafon/tensor-morph/README.md

 1. **The Veto Policy (AI)**: Before applying a transformation (like fusing an Add into a Conv2D), the optimizer extracts IR features (tensor shapes, kernel sizes, chain lengths) and queries an AI model.
 The AI predicts a profit ratio; if the score is below a user-defined threshold, the optimization is vetoed to prevent performance regression on specific hardware.
 2. **The Execution Layer (MLIR)**: If the AI grants approval, TensorMorph executes the rewrite, manipulating the IR and baking mathematical effects directly into weights and biases.

-For more details on how our AI advisors are trained and transpiled, see the [AI & Experimental README](./experimental/README.md).
+For more details on how our AI advisors are trained and transpiled, see the [AI and Experimental README](./experimental/README.md).

 ## Transformation Suite